- Integrate 3rd party instruments (control and measurement)

 - Bluetooth® and sound device control: pairing, profile and volume control

 The figure shows an example test scenario for a handset test including electronics and acoustics.
-The DUT supply voltage is provided by a programmable power supply with GPIB interface controlled by the EXD task.
+The DUT supply voltage is provided by a programmable power supply with GPIB interface controlled by the EXDtask.
 A digital multimeter is used to test DC current and resistance of the handset electronics.
 The EXD sequence triggers the measurement and checks the results against limits using to generate PASS/FAIL verdicts.
-This all is combined with acoustical test of the receiver and microphone using the KLIPPEL Analyzer 3 and QC Sound Pressure (SPL) task.
+All of this is combined with an acoustical test of the receiver and microphone using the KLIPPEL Analyzer 3 and QC Sound Pressure (SPL) task.

-In order to simplify and automatize testing of Bluetooth-enabled speakers and headphones, the EXD enhances any QC test sequence with Bluetooth pairing and control through Windows Bluetooth radio.
+For test automation of Bluetooth-enabled speakers and headphones, the EXD enhances any QC test sequence with Bluetooth pairing and audio control through the MegaSig U980 analog Bluetooth interface.

 At the beginning of the test sequence, the EXD triggers scanning of the DUT address for pairing or the next available device is paired.
 The A2DP audio profile is activated to test the speaker output using a test microphone connected to the KA3.
 In the next step, the HFP (hands-free) profile is activated for testing the DUT’s microphone response.
 The reference speaker is connected to the output of the analyzer to play back the test signal.